Evaluating Sweet Sorghum and Poultry Alley Cropping in Agroforestry as an Economical and Sustainable Alternative to Tobacco Crops

 Many producers are returning to pasturing birds to improve animal welfare, meat quality and environmental outcomes.
 However, even in pasture-based systems, most of the feed is purchased off-farm with pasture mainly providing bioactive compounds, vitamins, and limited amounts of protein.
 Producing grain for feed is by far the biggest factor when considering the environmental impacts of poultry production.
 Offsetting even a portion of the feed grown off-site should reduce negative impacts and benefit a farmer's bottom line, as feed accounts for up to 65 percent of the cost of poultry production.

 Before commercial feed was widely available, farmers recognized the need for a balanced diet including a variety of grains and green forage.
 They planted crops such as barley, oats and wheat for poultry to graze while it was young and tender.
-Farmer have long recognized the nutritional wisdom of chickens -- the ability to select a balanced diet when given a choice of ingredients.
+Farmers have long recognized the nutritional wisdom of chickens -- the ability to select a balanced diet when given a choice of ingredients.
 Free choice feeding of whole grains alongside supplemental protein and mineral sources has the potential to lower feed cost without sacrificing performance.
 Whole grain feeding also helps prevent coccidiosis, a widespread disease that is usually managed by the prophylactic addition of medications to poultry rations.

 We propose to evaluate an agroforestry system that incorporates sweet sorghum, pasture broilers that self-harvest their feed, and young fruit trees.